Where age is just a number...

 or add points.

 And that's why we set up the Senior Agility League to celebrate age and mature handling.
-So if you are 55 years old or over, you are eligible to join the Senior Agility League (SAL) There is no annual membership fee or need to show your birth certificate.
-To register just go to or if you just want to know what it's all about, go to the League home page
+So if you are 55 years old or over, you are eligible to join the Senior Handler Agility League (SAL) There is no annual membership fee or need to show your birth certificate.
+To register just go to or, if you just want to know what it's all about, click on the SHAL logo on the left or go direct to the League registration page.

 If you have any questions whatsoever, email the League administrator Ellen Rocco.